-When will I receive my bar number and how do I practice law in the meantime?
+When will I receive my bar number?

 What do I need to do to attend an induction ceremony?

-Information regarding the induction ceremonies, including an election notice, is included with a letter from the Clerk of the Supreme Court of Florida.
+Information regarding the induction ceremonies, including a registration notice, is included with a letter from the Clerk of the Supreme Court of Florida.
 You are not required to attend an induction ceremony; however, many applicants have found attendance at the ceremony to be a valuable experience.
-In order for your name to appear on the program, you must advise the board, in writing, no later than 10:00 a.m. on the Thursday prior to the ceremony that you plan to attend.
+In order for your name to appear on the program, you must advise the board, in writing, no later than 10:00 a.m. on the Wednesday prior to the ceremony that you plan to attend.
 After that time, you may still attend the ceremony, but your name will not be on the list provided to the court.

 Can I attend an induction ceremony if I have already been sworn in?